 + Level 3 classification (FTA 2022 + FTA 2019 + FTA 2018)

 Environmental Responsibility Fund and Carbon Offsetting

-The Festival keeps track of all emissions generated by the event, including the mobility of its team, invited artists and professionals, and festival attendees.
+The Festival keeps track of all emissions generated by event-related transport, including the mobility of its team, invited artists and professionals, and festival attendees.

-Through its Environmental Responsibility Fund, the Festival is committed to increasing its carbon offsetting activities year after year by purchasing sustainable offsets and education carbon credits.
+Through its Environmental Responsibility Fund, the Festival is committed to increasing its carbon offsetting activities year after year by purchasing sustainable offsets.